-Students should be aware that once they have received their original script the awarding body may not then allow an EAR of that script.
+Students should be aware that if they request their original script the awarding body may not then allow an EAR of that script.

-- Students should contact their subject teacher, where possible, who will discuss the matter with the faculty leader to see whether the centre agrees to support the ATS request. - If the centre agrees to support the ATS request the cost will be met from the faculty budget. - If the Centre does not support the ATS request or the student does not want to involve the Centre they may still proceed but all costs will be paid by the student. - If a student wishes to appeal against the decision of the Centre not supporting an ATS request, they should appeal in writing to the Examinations Office, at least 5 working days before the deadline for ATS's.
+- Students should contact their subject teacher, where possible, who will discuss the matter with the faculty leader to see whether the centre agrees to support the ATS request. - If the centre agrees to support the ATS request the cost will be met from the faculty budget. - > If the Centre does not support the ATS request or the student does not want to involve the Centre they may still proceed but all costs will be paid by the student. - ➤ If a student wishes to appeal against the decision of the Centre not supporting an ATS request, they should appeal in writing to the Examinations Office, at least 5 working days before the deadline for ATS's.
 The appeal should state in detail the reason for the appeal, should be signed, dated and include the daytime contact number for the student or their parent/ carer.
 The appeal information will be reviewed by the Examinations Officer and a member of the Senior Leadership Team.
 The outcome of the appeal will be communicated by telephone and 1st class letter.
-This decision is final. - No ATS request will be made until fees are paid.
-Requests must be made in writing, signed by the candidate and must arrive in the Examinations Office before the published deadline for ATS's, a consent form is available from the exams office. - Scripts will be forwarded by the Examinations Office staff to the student as soon as they have been received from the Awarding Bodies.
+This decision is final. - ❖ No ATS request will be made until fees are paid, if applicable.
+Requests must be made in writing, signed by the candidate and must arrive in the Examinations Office with reasonable time for the request to be made with the exam board before the published deadline for ATS's, a consent form is available from the exams office. - Scripts will be forwarded by the Examinations Office staff to the student as soon as they have been received from the Awarding Bodies.
+In most cases this will be as PDFs sent to the student's school email address.